This is article #13 out of 50 in The Startup Marketing Playbook.

 10. Bonus points: convert it into a physical book

-I love this trick… after you distribute the book digitally, do a direct mail campaign and mail a printed version of the book to a list of targets.
-We’ll cover this more in a future post in this series about print media, but in general, this can be a way to make a tired marketing medium (direct mail) become far more impactful.
+I love this trick: after you distribute the book digitally, do a direct mail campaign and mail a printed version of the book to a list of targets.
+We’ll cover this more in a future post in this series about print media.
+In general, this can make a tired marketing medium (direct mail) far more impactful.